What You’ll Learn 🎯

 Mode indicator function (MIF)

-If all parts of a structure are moving sinusoidally with the same frequency (fixed phase relations), this motion is called normal mode.
-This happens at resonance or natural frequencies.
-Depending on the structure, material, and bounding conditions there exist a number of mode shapes (e.g. twisting, bending, half-period, full-period movement...).
+If all parts of a structure move sinusoidally at the same frequency with fixed phase relationships, this motion is referred to as a normal mode.
+Normal modes occur at resonance or natural frequencies.
+Depending on the structure, material, and boundary conditions, a number of mode shapes may exist (e.g., twisting, bending, half-period, or full-period movements).

-These are usually calculated using finite element simulation software, or/and by experimental modal measurement and analysis.
+These mode shapes are typically calculated using finite element simulation software and/or identified through experimental modal measurement and analysis.

-As mentioned earlier, when the amplitude of the transfer function shows a local maximum, and the phase is turning at this point, it usually indicates a resonance.
-To be sure, also the Coherence should be checked as described before.
-And last, you can look at the MIF (Mode Indicator Function).
+As mentioned earlier, when the amplitude of a transfer function shows a local maximum and the phase shifts significantly at that point, it typically indicates a resonance.
+To confirm this, the coherence should also be checked, as previously explained.
+Finally, the MIF (Mode Indicator Function) can provide additional verification.

-In Dewesoft a MIF value close to 1 indicates a mode shape.
+In Dewesoft, a MIF value close to 1 strongly indicates the presence of a mode shape.

-The spikes shown in the picture below are very likely resonance frequencies.
-Just click on them and check the movement in the geometry instrument.
+The spikes shown in the graph below are very likely to correspond to resonance frequencies.
+Simply click on them to view the associated movement in the geometry instrument.

-The MIF function has values at all spectral lines should be displayed with a 2D graph widget.
+The MIF function, which has values at all spectral lines, should be displayed using a 2D graph widget.

-Note: in other SW applications the MIF is often shown by having valleys at resonances instead of peaks.
-In Dewesoft we use 1 - MIF compared to such other SW, in order to get modes indicated with peaks.
+Note: In other software applications, the MIF is often displayed with valleys at resonance frequencies instead of peaks.
+In Dewesoft, we use 1 – MIF compared to such software, so that modes are indicated with peaks.

 Structure movement animation

-The structure movement animation is done by putting sine functions with the amplitudes and phases from the measurement into the geometry model points.
-The animation is done in one direction (in our example Z+).
-For FRF and Frequency ODS results you can animate the structure for a single frequency, which can be chosen in the 2D graph when setting the Cursor type to Channel cursor, as shown below.
+The structure movement animation is created by applying sine functions—based on the measured amplitudes and phases—to the points in the geometry model.
+The animation is performed in a single direction (in our example, Z+).
+For FRF and Frequency ODS results, you can animate the structure at a specific frequency, which can be selected in the 2D graph by setting the Cursor type to Channel cursor, as shown below.

-Note that for Time ODS it is the time cursor in the Recorder widgets that will determine the time instance for the shown deflection shape.
+Note: For Time ODS, the time cursor in the Recorder widgets determines the time instance displayed in the deflection shape animation.

-Other than that, the frequency can also be chosen manually in the modal geometry widget properties on the left.
+Alternatively, the frequency can also be selected manually in the Modal Geometry widget properties on the left.

-Different parameters like animation speed and amplitude (scale), as well as the visibility (nodes, point numbers, traces, shapes, coordinate system axes), can be changed here.
+Various parameters such as animation speed and amplitude (scale), as well as the visibility of elements (nodes, point numbers, traces, shapes, coordinate system axes), can be adjusted here.

-Here are some of the mode shapes of the snowboard calculated by DewesoftX Modal Test, where you can see bending and twisting/torsional modes.
+Below are some of the mode shapes of the snowboard, calculated using the DewesoftX Modal Test.
+The examples clearly illustrate both bending and twisting (torsional) modes.

 Modal circle

-Finally, when you are certain that the point you are looking at is a resonance, you might want to get its exact frequency and damping factor.
+Finally, when you are certain that the point you are observing is a resonance, you may want to determine its exact frequency and damping factor.

-In the Dewesoft Modal Test module, the circle-fit principle method is included.
-The modal circle method can be used for simple SDOF structures having few, well separated, and lightly damped modes.
+The Dewesoft Modal Test module includes the circle-fit principle method.
+This modal circle method is suitable for simple SDOF structures with few, well-separated, and lightly damped modes.

-If more complex structures has to be investigated the Dewesoft Modal Analysis module should be used.
-The Dewesoft Modal Analysis module includes more advanced modal parameter estimation techniques capable of analyzing complex MDOF structures having many, closely couple, and heavily damped modes.
+For more complex structures, the Dewesoft Modal Analysis module should be used.
+It offers advanced modal parameter estimation techniques capable of analyzing complex MDOF structures with many closely coupled and heavily damped modes.

-The Modal Analysis module features will be described later in this Pro-training material.
+The features of the Modal Analysis module will be described later in this Pro-Training material.

 Circle fit analysis procedure

-The FFT lines to the right and left side of a peak (so-called neighbor lines) are drawn by real and imaginary parts in the complex coordinate system.
-A circle is aligned between them with minimum error to each point and the resonance frequency is approximated.
+The FFT lines to the right and left of a peak—known as neighbor lines—are represented by their real and imaginary components in the complex coordinate system.
+A circle is fitted between them with minimal error to each point, and the resonance frequency is approximated.

-The geometrical interpretation of the formula for the mobility FRF of damped SDOF system is a plot of Im(Y) vs. Re(Y).
-The picture below shows the mobility FRF of the damped SDOF system (Amplitude) and the Modal circle plot on the right side.
+The geometric interpretation of the formula for the mobility FRF of a damped SDOF system is a plot of Im(Y) versus Re(Y).
+The image below shows the mobility FRF of a damped SDOF system (Amplitude) on the left and the corresponding modal circle plot on the right.

-The selected point in the FRF curve should not be influenced by neighboring modes.
-The circle arc should be around 270 degrees.
+The selected point on the FRF curve should not be affected by neighboring modes.
+Ideally, the circle arc should span approximately 270 degrees.

-The damping ratio is calculated using a user-defined number of points in the circle below and above resonance.
+The damping ratio is calculated using a user-defined number of points on the circle, both below and above the resonance peak.

-Imagine that we had a sample rate of 2000 Hz, and 1024 FFT lines, resulting in a line resolution of 0.977 Hz.
-The peak, that we are looking at, is at 73,2 Hz.
-But it could be in the range of 73,2 Hz ± 0,977 / 2 Hz.
-In the example below, we switched the 2D graph's Graph Type property to histogram to make the FFT lines visible.
+Imagine we have a sample rate of 2000 Hz and 1024 FFT lines, resulting in a line resolution of 0.977 Hz.
+The peak we are examining appears at 73.2 Hz, but its actual value could lie within the range of 73.2 Hz ± 0.977 / 2 Hz.
+In the example below, we changed the 2D graph's Graph Type property to Histogram to make the individual FFT lines clearly visible.

-We add the Modal circle from the widget toolbar.
-The 2D graph is again in cursor mode, the modal circle widget will follow.
-By clicking on the peak, at first, no resonance peak is found.
+Next, we add the Modal Circle from the widget toolbar.
+When the 2D graph is set to Cursor Mode, the modal circle widget follows the cursor.
+By clicking on the peak, initially, no resonance peak is detected.

-Then we increase the Peak search range from 10 Hz to 20 Hz.
-The peak is found and by changing the neighbor count you can select how many FFT lines left and right from the peak are taken into calculation.
-The points should all be aligned nicely on a circle.
-The small red circle point shows the calculation result in the Modal circle widget.
+We then increase the Peak Search Range from 10 Hz to 20 Hz.
+The peak is successfully identified, and by adjusting the Neighbor Count, we can define how many FFT lines to the left and right of the peak are included in the calculation.
+The selected points should align closely to form a circle.
+The small red point on the circle represents the calculated result in the Modal Circle widget.

 Modal analysis of complex structures

-As mentioned in the beginning of this training material, the Dewesoft Modal Test module is what you use when acquiring structural dynamic test data of objects, which provide calculated FRF and other modal related function types.
+As mentioned at the beginning of this training material, the Dewesoft Modal Test module is used for acquiring structural dynamic test data of objects.
+It provides calculated FRFs (Frequency Response Functions) and other modal-related function types.

-The Dewesoft Modal test module is included in the Dewesoft X DSA package (along with other modules e.g. Order tracking, Torsional vibration, etc.).
+The Dewesoft Modal Test module is included in the Dewesoft X DSA package (along with other modules such as Order Tracking, Torsional Vibration, etc.).

-The Dewesoft Modal Analysis module comes as a separate license and is not included in the DSA package.
+The Dewesoft Modal Analysis module, however, requires a separate license and is not included in the DSA package.

 Why estimate a modal model?

-Why use the Modal Analysis module to estimate modal parameters instead of just using the parameter values found with the tools from the Modal Test module?
-This depends on the test structure, if it's structural dynamic behaviors are relatively "simple" or more "complex".
+Why should you use the Modal Analysis module to estimate modal parameters instead of relying solely on the values provided by the tools in the Modal Test module?
+The answer depends on the structure being tested—specifically, whether its dynamic behavior is relatively "simple" or "complex."

 SDOF (Single Degree Of Freedom) Fitting

-SDOF curve fitting (supported in the Modal Test module) can be used on simple structures with well-separated modes having only small mode overlaps, or at certain frequency bands where the structure fulfills such requirements.
-At resonance frequencies simple structures will behave like a SDOF system.
-For SDOF systems the Modal Circle widget can be used to indicate acceptable resonance and damping values.
+SDOF curve fitting—supported in the Modal Test module—can be effectively used for simple structures with well-separated modes and minimal modal overlap, or in specific frequency bands where such conditions are met.
+At resonance frequencies, simple structures tend to behave like an SDOF system.
+For these cases, the Modal Circle widget can be used to extract reasonable estimates for resonance frequencies and damping values.

-When structures are lightly damped (<1 % damping) this often causes the present modes to have small overlaps - the modes are said to be lightly coupled.
+When structures are lightly damped (e.g., damping < 1%), the modes tend to exhibit small overlaps, meaning the modes are lightly coupled.

 MDOF (Multi Degree Of Freedom) Fitting

-MDOF curve fitting (supported in the Modal Analysis module) should be used on complex structures with closely spaced modes and with heavily damped modes which cause overlaps between modes.
-MDOF curve fitting can be used at certain frequency ranges where such characteristics occur or over the full frequency range.
+MDOF curve fitting—available in the Modal Analysis module—should be used for complex structures that exhibit closely spaced modes and heavily damped behavior, which leads to significant mode overlap.
+MDOF fitting is well-suited for analyzing selected frequency ranges where such characteristics exist or can be applied across the entire frequency range.

 Modal parameter estimation

-In order to estimate modes of complex structures without getting affected by other closely coupled modes, MDOF curve fitting is used where a series of SDOF systems are optimized to fit/mimic the CMIF best possible.
-The number of SDOF systems in the final estimated model is based on the number of poles (and hereby modes) selected on the Stabilization diagram.
+To accurately estimate the modes of complex structures—where multiple modes are closely coupled—Multi-Degree of Freedom (MDOF) curve fitting is used.
+This technique optimizes a series of SDOF systems to best approximate the Complex Mode Indicator Function (CMIF).
+The number of SDOF systems included in the final estimated model corresponds to the number of poles (and thus modes) selected from the Stabilization Diagram.

-One of the main parameters used in curve fitting is the Order, also referred to as Iterations or Modal Size, which defines the polynomial order of the fitted mathematical function.
-Order needs to be set high enough to be able to fit the function to all modes included in the selected frequency range/band, and also high enough to compensate for the residual effects of modes that lie outside of the selected curve fitting band.
+One of the primary parameters in curve fitting is the Order (also known as Iterations or Modal Size), which defines the polynomial order of the fitted mathematical function.
+The Order must be set high enough to accurately model all modes within the selected frequency range or band.
+It must also account for the residual effects of modes located outside the fitting range.

 DewesoftX modal analysis setup

-In order to get started with DewesoftX Modal Analysis, add the Modal analysis module like shown below:
+To get started with DewesoftX Modal Analysis, add the Modal Analysis module as shown below:

-Note that modal analysis output channels will only be calculated after measurements has been acquired, using the related datafiles in Analyze mode.
+Note: Modal analysis output channels are only calculated after measurements have been acquired, using the related data files in Analyze Mode.

-The modal analysis setup has a table containing added FRF functions to the left and General settings on the right side.
+The Modal Analysis Setup window contains a table of added FRF functions on the left side and general settings on the right.

 Transfer functions table

-In the Transfer functions table you must add the measured FRFs you want to use from Modal Test.
-This can be done either by pressing Add all TFs, which will import all measured FRFs in the datafile, or by pressing Add, which will add one row to the table for you to assign an FRF to.
+In the Transfer Functions table, you must add the measured FRFs you want to use from the Modal Test.
+This can be done either by clicking Add all TFs, which will import all measured FRFs from the data file, or by clicking Add, which will insert a single row into the table for you to assign an FRF manually.

-The measured FRFs you want to include in the modal model estimation process should be set to Used -> True.
+The measured FRFs that you wish to include in the modal model estimation process should be set to Used → True.

-When performing global mode curve fitting all FRFs should contain the global modes.
-Otherwise, the global estimation might be inaccurate.
+When performing global mode curve fitting, all FRFs should contain the global modes.
+Otherwise, the global estimation may be inaccurate.

 General settings

-The Damping correction parameter should be enabled if you have used the Force + Exponential FFT window for the measured FRFs.
+Enable the Damping Correction parameter if you used the Force + Exponential FFT window for the measured FRFs.

 Calculations tab

-Under the Calculation tab you can adjust settings for the Stabilization Diagram, and which output functions you want to include.
-We will get back to the Stabilization diagram in the next section.
+Under the Calculation tab, you can adjust settings for the Stabilization Diagram and specify which output functions you want to include.
+We will revisit the Stabilization Diagram in the next section.

 Max order - Increasing the order of the curve fit will also increase the number of calculated poles to select between in the Stabilization diagram.
 When the calculated poles begin to only change a little between individual neighbor orders, then the poles are said to be stable.